osinkolu/Agrobot-APIs/README.md

-# FarmX - Crop Recommendation API
+# AgrobotFarms - Crop Recommendation API

 ## Introduction
 This is a flask API that recommends what kind of crop to plant, this project is part of a larger project to provide A.I tools to farmers.